 New Zealand has a rich history of trademarks and symbols, many incorporating distinctly native figures.
 This has resulted in images that are truly unique to this country.
 Commercial trademarks and symbols are an unavoidable aspect of modern life; Even in the past in places like Auckland, Christchurch and almost every Train Station advertising was bountiful.
 Advertising ensures that these images constantly permeate the national consciousness.

 Antique advertising signs spark conversation and memories whenever spotted, though hard to find now.
 You can always find an interested array of advertising here at Elsie Wolfe.

 Seating Never Changes...

-Seating and chairs, unlike weaponry or communications technology.
+Seating and chairs, whether decorative or functional.
+Unlike weaponry or communications technology.
 Don’t necessarily get “better” over time.
 If you’re sitting in a Windsor chair, that’s the same chair, for all practical purposes, that Captain James Cook and Jean Batten sat in, The history of the chair, is less evolutionary than it is cultural.

 The way we choose to sit, and what we choose to sit on, says a lot about us: our values, our tastes, and the things we hold dear to us.
 An old model of a chair is just as useful as it ever was.

 A New Paneterie...